3mmarYasser/ecommerce-api/README.md

 The Ecommerce API provides the following endpoints for interacting with your online store:

+- **Products**:
   - `GET /products`: Get a list of all products.
   - `GET /products/:id`: Get details of a specific product by its ID.
   - `POST /products`: Add a new product to the store.
   - `PUT /products/:id`: Update product details.
   - `DELETE /products/:id`: Delete a product from the store.

+- **Categories**:
+  - `GET /categories`: Get a list of all categories.
+  - `GET /categories/:id`: Get details of a specific category by its ID.
+  - `POST /categories`: Add a new category.
+  - `PUT /categories/:id`: Update category details.
+  - `DELETE /categories/:id`: Delete a category.

+- **Orders**:
   - `GET /orders`: Get a list of all orders.
   - `GET /orders/:id`: Get details of a specific order by its ID.
   - `POST /orders`: Place a new order.
   - `PUT /orders/:id`: Update order status.
   - `DELETE /orders/:id`: Cancel an order.

+- **Customers**:
   - `GET /customers`: Get a list of all customers.
   - `GET /customers/:id`: Get details of a specific customer by their ID.
   - `POST /customers`: Add a new customer to the store.
   - `PUT /customers/:id`: Update customer information.
   - `DELETE /customers/:id`: Remove a customer's account.

 Please refer to the API documentation for detailed information about request and response formats for each endpoint.